-26. The primary output will be a concise report (25 pages of main text) that captures key findings, lessons, and recommendations.
-This report will be presented to the key stakeholders, including the GEF Council.

-27. A learning workshop will be held with the participation of GBFF management and other relevant stakeholders within GEF, as well as representatives from selected Member States.
+- 26. The primary output will be a concise report (25 pages of main text) that captures key findings, lessons, and recommendations.
+This report will be presented to the key stakeholders, including the GEF Council. - 27.
+A learning workshop will be held with the participation of GBFF management and other relevant stakeholders within GEF, as well as representatives from selected Member States. - 28.
+Limitations.
+GBFF was established 21 months ago and is in its initial stages of. operationalization.
+This evaluation recognizes that the measures taken so far may be transient and evolve as the Fund grows.
+To ensure a robust assessment, this evaluation will review the adequacy of the mechanisms in place to anticipate and manage the potential risks the Fund faces when designing and implementing projects to fulfill its mandate.

-Annex: GBFF Portfolio Summary
+Annex 1: GBFF Portfolio Summary